 Needs: Please notify the Meet Director in advance of this event with the name and age of any member on your team who needs assistance to enter the building.
 The facility staff will make reasonable accommodations for swimmers coaches, or spectators who wish to enter and use our facility.
 In any meet sanctioned or approved by South Texas Swimming, Inc., which may include one or more swimmers with visual, hearing, mental, or physical disabilities; the judging of such competitors shall be in strict accordance with the current USA Swimming Rules and Regulations, i.e., Article 105.
 A disability is defined as a PERMANENT physical or mental impairment that substantially limits one or more major life activities.
 Coaches and/or athletes must notify the Meet Referee before the event begins if they are to be considered to be judged under Article 105.

-Officials: All currently (2015) certified and in-training USA Swimming officials are cordially invited to participate.
-All deck officials must be registered with USA Swimming for 2015 and have a current Background Check and Athlete Protection Course acknowledged by USA Swimming.
+Officials: All currently (2015 or 2016) certified and in-training USA Swimming officials are cordially invited to participate.
+All deck officials must be registered with USA Swimming for 2015 or 2016 and have a current Background Check and Athlete Protection Course acknowledged by USA Swimming.
 Deck officials are required by rule to prominently display both their USA Swimming ID card and LSC credentials while on deck as an official.
 Please email the Meet Referee prior to the meet with your availability and current certifications.
 Please report to the Meet Referee at least one hour prior to the scheduled start time of any session to receive your assignments.
 The wearing of name tags is strongly encouraged.

 Timers: Backup timers will be provided by the host club.